 Crowns and Bridges Supported by Natural Teeth

 Getting crowns or a bridge is a bit simpler with natural teeth than with dental implants.
-Over two visits to Dental Restorative Group, your doctor will reshape the teeth that will support the crowns or bridge abutments.
+Over two visits to the Dental Restorative Group, your doctor will reshape the teeth that will support the crowns or bridge abutments.
 For some of the patients we serve in Belmont, Cambridge, and Greater Boston, this means filing down the structure of their teeth.
 Other patients require tooth fillings.

 The more closely a crown fits the tooth structure, the stronger and more durable it will be.
 Dental Restorative Group’s on-site dental laboratory and technician can quickly create crowns that closely match the surface of teeth, providing higher quality and speed in your treatment.

 You will receive temporary crowns or a temporary bridge until the permanent ones are complete.
-Once they are ready, your doctor will place them and test to make sure your bite is natural and comfortable.
+Once they are ready, your doctor will place them and test them to make sure your bite is natural and comfortable.

 Crowns and Bridges Supported by Implants

 For implant-supported crowns and bridges, patients have a series of procedures at our offices in Belmont or Cambridge.
 Here is an overview of the process: